csviraj/RomanConverter/Readme.md

   - Run shell script:
   $./startup.sh
   - Open browser and use URL: http://localhost:8080/health
-  - An OK response would denote app is healthy and responding.
+  - An {"status":"UP"} response would denote app is healthy and responding.
   - Enable Hystrix Dashboard in a new tab in your browser.
 Note: Ignore the Error as dashboard will start displaying data as soon as first GET request is made.
 Use URL: http://localhost:8080/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A8080%2Fhystrix.stream
   - You can now use URL: http://localhost:8080/romannumeral?query=<Any Number between 1 and 3999999> to get the equivalent roman numeral.